MicrosoftDocs/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

         --node-count 3
     ```

-## Add manual scale profile to a node pool
+## Add a manual scale profile to a node pool

 - Add a manual scale profile to a node pool using the [`az aks nodepool manual-scale add`][az aks nodepool manual-scale add] with the `--vm-sizes` flag set to `"Standard_D2s_v3"`.

-    The following example adds a manual scale profile to node pool *myvmpool* in cluster *myAKSCluster* in resource group *myResourceGroup* with two nodes with a VM SKU of *Standard_D2s_v3*:
+    The following example adds a manual scale profile to node pool *myvmpool* in cluster *myAKSCluster*.
+The node pool includes two nodes with a VM SKU of *Standard_D2s_v3*:

     ```azurecli-interactive
     az aks nodepool manual-scale add \